-Recently, in one of the attorney discussion groups I am a member of on Facebook, it was mentioned that some lawyers have been successful in getting judges to sign off on allowing them to serve a party via Facebook.
+Recently, in one of the attorney discussion groups I am a member of on Facebook, it was mentioned that some lawyers have successfully gotten judges to sign off on allowing them to serve a party via Facebook.

 I had heard of other states allowing service via Facebook before, but this was the first time I heard it mentioned that a Texas judge had allowed this.
-In today’s discussion, we will look at different types of service available in a divorce, including Facebook.
+Today's discussion will look at different services available in a divorce, including Facebook.

 Notice and an Opportunity to be Heard